-6.4.11.1 Oxygen is nonflammable but vigorously supports and accelerates combustion as described in Attachment 6.4B, Appendix F. Many substances will burn or explode more easily in an oxygen-enriched atmosphere.
-Employees who handle LO2 shall follow these precautions to avoid fires or explosions:
+- 6.4.11.1 Oxygen is nonflammable but vigorously supports and accelerates combustion as described in Attachment 6.4B, Appendix F. Many substances will burn or explode more easily in an oxygen-enriched atmosphere.
+Employees who handle LO2 shall follow these precautions to avoid fires or explosions: - a.

-- a.
 Wear clothing specified in the Safety Data Sheet.
 Oxygen can saturate clothing, rendering it extremely flammable.
 Clothing described as flame resistant or flame retardant in air may be flammable in an oxygen-enriched atmosphere.
 Clothing with good insulating properties is effective in protecting the wearer from burns due to cryogenic splashes or spills, but even these components can absorb oxygen. - b.
 Never allow any organic materials or flammable substances to come in contact with LO2 or oxygen-enriched atmospheres.
 Some of the organic materials that can react violently with oxygen are oil, grease, asphalt, kerosene, cloth, tar, and dirt containing oil or grease. - c.
 Open and close valves in LO2 systems slowly. - d.
 If clothing is soaked or splashed with LO2 or oxygen vapors, and there are no further injuries, move to a safety shower and rinse with tepid (60° 100°F) water.
 Remove clothing that is not adhered to the skin and place it in a well-ventilated area away from flammable and combustible materials for at least 30 minutes. - e.
 Avoid or leave any area with an oxygen-enriched atmosphere.
 Avoid all ignition sources. - f.
 Never do welding, cutting, or spark-producing operations within 100 feet of LO2 storage units or pipes without monitoring the oxygen levels with an oxygen analyzer.
 Never do these operations if the work area atmosphere is oxygen-enriched.
 Monitor oxygen levels intermittently or continuously at the discretion of the Safety and Test Operations Division or the supervisor. - g.
 Never smoke around oxygen systems.
 Post NO SMOKING signs around oxygen systems.
 Wait at least 30 minutes after exposure to LO2 before smoking.
 Oxygen tends to cling to your clothing. - h.
-Keep a fire extinguisher available wherever an exposure to LO2 can occur. - (1) If most of the material that could be exposed to the LO2 is paper or wood (Class A fuel), keep a 21⁄2-gallon water-filled fire extinguisher within 75 feet.
-Dry chemical extinguishers are ineffective against this type of fire. - (2) If most of the material that could be exposed to the LO2 is oil or grease (Class B fuel), keep a 10-pound dry chemical (60-B:C) or multipurpose (4-A:60-B:C) extinguisher within 50 feet. - i.
-Never enter a tank, sump, or closed space that has contained LO2 until you have purged the space and stabilized the oxygen concentration levels.
-Air testing is required to confirm the atmosphere is neither oxygen deficient nor oxygen enriched.
-Approval from the Safety and Test Operations Division is required to enter any space with an oxygen-enriched atmosphere.
-An approved confined space entry procedure and permit may be required.
+Keep a fire extinguisher available wherever an exposure to LO2 can occur. - (1) If most of the material that could be exposed to the LO2 is paper or wood (Class A fuel), keep at least a 21⁄2-gallon water-filled fire extinguisher within 75 feet.
+Dry chemical extinguishers are ineffective against this type of fire. - (2) If most of the material that could be exposed to the LO2 is oil or grease (Class B fuel), keep at least 10-pound dry chemical (60-B:C) or multipurpose (4-A:60-B:C) extinguisher within 50 feet.

-JPR No. 1700.1L

-JSC Safety and Health Requirements Effective Date: 12/20/2018
+JSC Safety and Health Requirements JPR No. 1700.1

+Effective Date: 10/02/2024

-Expiration Date: 12/20/2023
+Expiration Date: 10/02/2029

 Page Number Page 6.4-6 of 9